 Students who are asked to leave the classroom and report to the main office, or to accompany a staff member to the main office, will do so immediately and without question.
 Once the student arrives in the office, they must report to the secretary.
 If a student is directed to remain in the office in order to meet with a Vice Principal or other individual, the student must remain in the office and may not leave without permission.
-Failure to comply with a request to report to the main office, accompany a staff member to the main office, or leaving the main office without permission may result in a suspension.
+Failure to comply with a request to report to the main office, or leaving the main office without permission may result in a suspension.